Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 24. You will encounter some Latin language

 Law is the exclusive domain of the Latin language.
-Most of legal terminologies are derived from Latin.
-As a law student, you will have to deal with some technical definition and translation from Latin.
-This simply means that you will encounter a number of Latin phrases in the cause of your study.
+Most of the legal terminologies are derived from Latin.
+As a law student, you will have to deal with some technical definitions and translations from Latin.
+This simply means that you will encounter several Latin phrases in the course of your study.

 25. You will study outdated information